 Joseph Lattanzi, baritone

 A 2017 Sullivan Foundation Award recipient, baritone Joseph Lattanzi established himself as a young singer to watch with his portrayal of Hawkins Fuller in the world premiere of Greg Spears’ Fellow Travelers with Cincinnati Opera.
 The New York Times said “Jospeh Lattanzi was splendid as Hawk, his buttery baritone luxuriant and robust.” and Opera News described him as a “confident, handsome presence, and a resonant baritone suggesting wells of feeling that the character might prefer to leave untapped.”
 The 2017-18 season brings a series of debuts for Mr. Lattanzi.
 He begins the season with his Virginia Opera debut as Sonora in La fanciulla del West and returns to the company later in the season as Demetrius in Britten’s A Midsummer Night’s Dream.
-Following performances of Hawkins Fuller at the PROTOTYPE Festival for his New York City debut, he also debuts at Lyric Opera of Chicago in the same role for a new production of Fellow Travelers.
+Following performances of Hawkins Fuller at the PROTOTYPE Festival for his New York City debut, he also debuts at Lyric Opera of Chicago in the same role.
 He finishes the season with his return to The Atlanta Opera as Anthony in Sondheim’s Sweeney Todd.

 From 2015 – 2017, Mr. Lattanzi was a member of the Marion Roose Pullin Arizona Opera Studio.
 During his time with the company, he was heard in the title role of Don Giovanni, as Dandini in La Cenerentola, Riolobo in Florencia en el Amazonas, and was featured in the company’s Sapphire Celebration with Frederica von Stade.
 Additional performances included Moralès and Dancaïre in Carmen, Yamadori in Madama Butterfly, and as the Gamekeeper in Rusalka.
 During this period, he also returned to Seattle Opera as Kuligin in Katya Kabanová and joins San Francisco Opera for their production of Don Giovanni.